Finding Inner Resilience

 The inner source of resilience

 Resilience is the ability of a system (or human being) to maintain function through disruption.
-When we are resilient and disrupted, we look internally for the source of stability.
-This could be our sense of purpose, a focus on our core values, our ability to believe in our own capacity to shape our lives (which is different than our ability to control things around us), and/or our belief that we and our actions matter at this point of time.

-These inner beliefs give us an inner locus of control.
+With a strong sense of resilience, if disruption occurs we look internally for our source of stability.
+This could be our sense of purpose, a focus on our values, our belief in our own capacity to shape our lives—which is different than our ability to control things around us.
+It could also be our belief that we and our actions matter at this point in time.
+These beliefs give us an inner locus of control.
 We perceive and respond to external events through this central core.

-Conversely, if we have an external locus of control, we use outside events, beliefs, and opinions happening around us to shape our sense of stability and resilience.
-Resilience in this case comes from the predictability of external events and our ability to control them.
+Conversely, if we have an external locus of control, we use outside events, beliefs, and opinions to shape our sense of stability.
+Resilience, in this case, would stem from the predictability of external events and our ability to control them.

 Three ways to strengthen your inner source of resilience

-Unfortunately, the security found in the predictability and control of external factors is almost non-existent.
-So many external factors are changing that our resilience is challenged on every level.
+Unfortunately, the security provided by predictability and control of external factors is almost nonexistent.

 Post Tags :